Cherokee Male Seminary

 The Cherokee Male Seminary was a tribal college established in 1846 by the Cherokee Nation in Indian Territory.
-Opening in 1851, it was one of the first institutions of higher learning in the United States to be founded west of the Mississippi River.
+Opened in 1851, it was one of the first institutions of higher learning in the United States to be founded west of the Mississippi River.

 Creation

 After removal to Indian Territory, the Cherokee Nation worked to rebuild its institutions and society.
 In October 1846, Chief John Ross submitted a proposal to the Cherokee National Council to pass legislation for the creation of institutions of higher learning for both Cherokee men and women.
 On November 26, 1846, the Council passed a bill stating that, "Whereas, the improvement of the moral and intellectual condition of our people is contemplated by the Constitution, and whereas, we are now in possession of means sufficient to carry out, to a further degree of maturity, the National system of education already commenced."

 In a ceremony on October 28, 1847, the first cornerstone of the male seminary, containing books and documents, was laid by Chief Ross.

 Before the school opened, representatives from the Cherokee Nation visited New England seeking teachers and recruited faculty from Yale University, Mount Holyoke College, and Newton Theological Seminary. $80,000 of tribal funds was allocated for the construction of Cherokee Male Seminary and the Cherokee Female Seminary.